THE GREEN PANTS/ Beauty Reals

 “Wear those pants again, and we’ll jump you!”

-I stood at my cubby outside my English class, waiting for the end of school bell to ring as I pictured the two under-sized girls jumping me.
-The image was considerably laughable given I towered over them, but the fear of getting beat up by the tiny girls is what strangled me.
+I stood at my cubby outside my English class, waiting for the end-of-school bell to ring as I pictured the two undersized girls jumping me.
+I towered over them, but the fear of getting beat up by the tiny girls strangled me.

 Once again, I ran home to tell my mother.
-She paused only once to gain an impish smirk and transform her delicate fists into balls when she said,
+She paused only once to give an impish smirk and transform her delicate fists into balls when she said,

 “You will wear those pants again, and when they approach you, and they will, you will tell them to meet you after school near the basketball hoop.”